Jenifa03/Excel_Analysis/README.md

 # Excel_Analysis
-It is a excel project, where a store data is use to solve various business problem.
+It is a excel project, where utilizing store data in Excel to address key business challenges and drive strategic decision-making.